Factbox: Republicans win key U.S. governors' races

 ALASKA

-Republican incumbent Sean Parnell was trailing independent challenger Bill Walker by 47 percent to 48 percent with 85 percent of precincts reporting.
+Republican incumbent Sean Parnell was trailing independent challenger Bill Walker by 49 percent to 46 percent with nearly a quarter of precincts reporting.

 In a twist that reflects Alaska's free-spirited political culture, the Democratic and independent candidates for governor combined forces on a single ticket in a bid to unseat Parnell.